-Indicator Content Related Section(s) A. Environmental scope A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and nonhazardous waste.
+Indicator Content Related Section(s) A. Environmen tal scope Der A1: General Emissions Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
 5.2 Greenhouse Gas (GHG) Management A1.1 The types of emissions and respective emissions information.
 Appendix I: Sustainability Data Summary A1.2 Direct (Scope 1) and energy indirect (Scope 2) GHG Emissions and density.
-5.2 Greenhouse Gas (GHG) Management; Appendix I: Sustainability Data Summary A1.3 Total hazardous waste produced and density.
+5.2 Greenhouse Gas (GHG) Management Appendix I: Sustainability Data Summary A1.3 Total hazardous waste produced and density.
 Appendix I: Sustainability Data Summary A1.4 Total non-hazardous waste produced and density.
-5.5 Waste Management; Appendix I: Sustainability Data Summary A1.5 Description of the emissions targets and what measures have been taken to satisfy these goals.
-5.1 Advocate Energy Conservation A1.6 Description of how hazardous and non-hazardous wastes are handled, what reduction initiatives have been taken and what measures have been taken to achieve these goals.
+5.5 Waste Management Appendix I: Sustainability Data Summary A1.5 Description of the emissions targets and what measures have been taken to satisfy these goals.
+5.1 Eliminate Energy Waste A1.6 Description of how hazardous and non-hazardous wastes are handled, what reduction initiatives have been taken and what measures have been taken to achieve these goals.
 5.5 Waste Management

-Indicator Content Related Section(s) A. Environmental s cope A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-5.1 Advocate Energy Conservation; 5.4 Cherish Water Resources A2.1 Direct and/or indirect energy (e.g. electricity, gas or oil) consumption by type in total and density.
-5.2 Greenhouse Gas (GHG) Management; Appendix I: Sustainability Data Summary A2.2 Water consumption in total and density.
-5.4 Cherish Water Resources; Appendix I: Sustainability Data Summary A2.3 Description of the goal of energy use efficiency and what measures have been taken to achieve these goals.
-5.1 Advocate Energy Conservation A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, as well as the goal of energy use efficiency and what measures have been taken to achieve these goals.
-5.4 Cherish Water Resources A2.5 Total packaging material used for finished products and, with reference to per unit produced.
+Indicator Content Related Section(s) A. Environmental scope A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+5.1 Eliminate Energy Waste 5.4 Conserve Water Resources A2.1 Direct and/or indirect energy (e.g. electricity, gas or oil) consumption by type in total and density.
+5.2 Greenhouse Gas (GHG) Management Appendix I: Sustainability Data Summary A2.2 Water consumption in total and density.
+5.4 Conserve Water Resources Appendix I: Sustainability Data Summary A2.3 Description of the goal of energy use efficiency and what measures have been taken to achieve these goals.
+5.1 Eliminate Energy Waste A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, as well as the goal of energy use efficiency and what measures have been taken to achieve these goals.
+5.4 Conserve Water Resources A2.5 Total packaging material used for finished products and, with reference to per unit produced.
 Not applicable as the Company's business does not involve packaging materials A3: The Environment and Natural Resources General Disclosure Policies on minimizing the issuer's significant impact on the environment and natural resources.
-5. Focus on Environmental Protection A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-5. Focus on Environmental Protection A4: Climate Change General Disclosure Policies on identification and mitigation of significant climaterelated issues which have impacted, and those which may impact, the issuer.
+5. Assist for Green Development A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+5. Assist for Green Development A4: Climate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
 5.6 Respond to Climate Change A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
 5.6 Respond to Climate Change